Including same sex victims and survivors

 By Emily Moreton

 When we think of domestic violence and abuse, we usually think of women being abused by their male partners.
-It’s what we mostly see: on TV, in the news, in books and research, which makes sense, since the majority of victims and survivors of domestic abuse are women abused by their male partners.
+It’s what we mostly see: on TV, in the news, in books and research, which makes sense, since the majority of victims and survivors of gender-based violence are women abused by men.

-Right now though, there are two projects in Bristol looking at how to better support LGBT+ (lesbian, gay, bisexual, trans and other) people who’ve experienced domestic abuse.
+In Bristol there have been two projects looking at how to better support LGBT+ (lesbian, gay, bisexual, trans and other) people who’ve experienced domestic abuse.

-The first is a joint project between the Diversity Trust and Next Link Housing, funded by the Police and Crime Commissioner through Safer Bristol.
+The first was a joint project between the Diversity Trust and Next Link Housing, funded by the Police and Crime Commissioner through Safer Bristol.
 Over a period of about a year, the project ran training courses for domestic violence workers in how to support LGBT+ victims and survivors, reviewed services’ policies and procedures, and ran focus groups with survivors, all focused on improving experiences for this group of survivors.
-The whole project culminated in the release of a lengthy report, with recommendations for how services can best support this group.
-The launch event is on 9th March 2016, and open to everyone; more information is available here.
+The whole project culminated in the release of a lengthy report in March 2016, with recommendations for how services can best support this group.

-The second project is a research study by a PhD student (me, in fact) at the Centre for Gender and Violence Research at the University of Bristol.
-I’m looking specifically at the experiences of women abused by female partners, again, with a view to guiding services in how best to support this group.
-I’m also looking at how same sex violence can fit within the current definition of domestic violence, as something that happens because of male power and control.
-A little like the project above, I’ve been talking to professionals about this, and now I’m keen to talk to any women who were in unhealthy or abusive relationships about how they would have wanted to be supported, via an online one-hour focus group.
-If you’re interested, please contact me at email@example.com.
+The second project was a research study by a PhD student at the Centre for Gender and Violence Research at the University of Bristol.
+This looked specifically at the experiences of women abused by female partners, again, with a view to guiding services in how best to support this group.
+It also looked at how same sex violence can fit within the current definition of domestic violence, as something that happens because of male power and control.
+A little like the project above, they talked to professionals about this, as well as women who were in unhealthy or abusive relationships about how they would have wanted to be supported, via an online one-hour focus group.

-For more information about LGBT+ domestic violence, or support if you’re worried or afraid in your own relationship, contact Broken Rainbow.
+For more information about LGBT+ domestic violence, or support if you’re worried or afraid in your own relationship, contact the National LGBT+ Domestic Violence Helpline.